deadlyengineer/react-css-in-js/README.md

 Like the styled-components pattern, except you have direct control over how component props become HTML element attributes, and you don't have to create multiple components to add integral children.
 All the patterns you can use with styled components are still there, but now they're visible.
 Need an `as` prop?
 Give your component an `as` prop.
 It's not automatic, _and that's a good thing._

-It is a little more verbose than Emotion's `css` prop or styled-components, but in return you get less magic, the full flexibility and simplicity of plain React, and a shallower learning curve.
+More verbose than Emotion's `css` prop or styled-components, but in return you get less magic, the full flexibility and simplicity of plain React, and a shallower learning curve.

+_It is less than half the size of both the [styled-components](https://bundlephobia.com/result?p=styled-components) and [@emotion/react](https://bundlephobia.com/result?p=@emotion/react) packages._

 ## Create a styled component